AdobeDocs/experience-platform.en/help/data-governance/policies/user-guide.md

 ## Enable or disable a data usage policy {#enable}

+All data usage policies (including core policies provided by Adobe) are disabled by default.
+In order for an individual policy to be considered for enforcement, you must manually enable that policy through the API or UI.

-You can enable or disable custom data usage policies on the *[!UICONTROL Browse]* tab in the *[!UICONTROL Policies]* workspace.
+You can enable or disable policies from the *[!UICONTROL Browse]* tab in the *[!UICONTROL Policies]* workspace.
 Select a custom policy from the list to display its details on the right.
 Under *[!UICONTROL Status]*, select the toggle button to enable or disable the policy.

 ![](../images/policies/enable-policy.png)